Melania Trump Steals Show At Steven Mnuchin’s Wedding In Pink J. Mendel Silk Chiffon Gown: Where To Buy

 A post shared by Being Trump (@trump_style) on

-Instead of allowing her blonde locks to flow free, Ivanka sported a simple updo that allowed for a few loose tendrils of hair to frame her face.
+The blushing bride, Louise Linton, wore a custom pink wedding dress by Ines Di Sant and had her bridesmaids in peach-colored ensembles.
+As the Daily Mail pointed out, both Melania and Ivanka could have easily been apart of the wedding party with their pink numbers.
 It’s not clear if Ivanka and Melania were given a dress code to adhere too, or if it was an accident that their gowns coincided with the wedding’s theme.

-Louise Linton wore a custom pink wedding dress by Ines Di Sant and had her bridesmaids in peach colored ensembles.
-As the Daily Mail pointed out, both Melania and Ivanka could have easily been apart of the wedding party.
+A group photo at the Mnuchin wedding.???????????? #maga #usa #america #flotus #firstlady #melaniatrump #melania #trump #donald #donaldtrump #potus #presidenttrump #45 #fashion #model #ootd #beautiful #patriot #gop #dc #louboutin #shoes #style #makeamericagreatagain #congressionalpicnic

-Either way, it is clear that these looks will be added to the ever-growing list of style wins for the Trump women.
+What it is clear that these looks will be added to the ever-growing list of style wins for the Trump women.

 What do you think of Melania Trump’s latest look?
 Do you think that it tops the blue number that made rounds earlier this week?
 You can sound off in the comment section below.